Integrate WordPress

 Adding a canonical link

-To display canonical links correctly for licensed content, add the following code to your theme's header.php file.
-If you are using the Yoast SEO plugin, you should disable the canonical link on single post pages.
-You can do this by adding the second snippet of code to your functions.php file.
+file to display canonical links for licensed content correctly.
+If you are using the Yoast SEO plug-in, you should disable the canonical link on single post pages.
+You can add the second code snippet to your functions.php

 Canonical in header